bushblade/Bulma-Vue-blog-app/README.md

 ### to do next

-* main text field input
 * dynamic field inputs
+* dry up valid classes